 Types of Dentures

-There are three main kinds of dentures in Metairie:
+There are three main kinds of dentures:

 - Full dentures: Designed to replace the entire top or bottom arch of teeth, full dentures are what you most often think of when someone mentions dentures.
 They stay in place with natural suction against the gums and denture adhesive if necessary.